Computer Networks

 Assignments

 The schedule below lists the reading for each class period.
 Students are expected to do the reading before coming to class, in order to be fully prepared to solidify the material in the class period.
 There will be almost-weekly homework assignments, that will include questions from the text, one programming assignment and a number of labs with Wireshark, a network analyzer.
 There will also be one midterm exam and a final exam.
-There may be short, 10-minute quizzes on the readings at the beginning of class periods.

 Wireshark Labs